Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It

 \begin{remark} Proposition~\ref{prop:ceiling} motivates using both $X_u$ and $X_s$, as discarding $X_u$ imposes an upper bound on performance.
 In parallel, Proposition~\ref{prop:stationarity} shows that $h_{\theta}$ cannot become solely dependent on $X_u$.
-Together, they imply that $X_s$ provides a floor on performance, and additionally providing $X_u$ improves it in any given environment. \end{remark}
+Together, they imply that $X_s$ provides a floor on performance and additionally providing $X_u$ improves it in any given environment. \end{remark}

-This reflects a fundamental limitation of purely invariant approaches, also supported by similar findings in previous work~\cite[Theorem 5.1]{rosenfeld2020risks}.
+This analysis reflects a fundamental limitation of invariant approaches, also supported by previous work~\cite[Theorem 5.1]{rosenfeld2020risks}.
 Therefore, we do not discard the in-domain features $X_u$ but exploit their transferable information, while ensuring the predictor does not learn shortcuts that ignore $X_s$.

-\subpara{Implementation details.} Fig.~\ref{fig:method_overview} shows that \methodname needs only five additional lines of code over a standard training loop.
-We implement $h_{\theta}$ as a 3D UNet, which remains competitive with transformer-based alternatives when compared fairly~\cite{isensee2024nnu}.
-The model uses an initial convolutional embedding dimension of $20$, doubled at every resolution across $5$ downsampling operations, yielding $36.9$M parameters.
-For $f_{\phi}$, we use anatomix\cite{dey2024learning}, which produces per-voxel embeddings, and has $5.9$M parameters.
-As $f_{\phi}$ was trained entirely on synthetic data, it eliminates data leakage risks. $f_{\phi}$ is \textbf{frozen} throughout training and is \textbf{not finetuned}.
-We use the representations from its penultimate convolutional block and instance normalize its representations to be channel-wise zero mean and unit standard deviation.
-All runs were optimized using AdamW~\cite{loshchilov2017decoupled} with weight decay $\lambda = 10^{-4}$, a cosine learning rate schedule from $2\times 10^{-4}$ to $0$, and a Dice and cross entropy loss (equally weighted).
-All remaining details are in Appendix~\ref{app:implementation}.
+\subpara{Implementation Details.} Fig.~\ref{fig:method_overview} shows \methodname only needs five additional lines of code over a standard training loop.
+We implement $h_{\theta}$ as a 3D UNet, which remains competitive with transformer-based alternatives~\cite{isensee2024nnu}.
+The model has $36.9$M parameters with an initial embedding channel dimension of $20$, doubled at every resolution across $5$ downsampling operations.
+For $f_{\phi}$, we use anatomix\cite{dey2024learning}, which produces per-voxel embeddings and has $5.9$M parameters.
+As anatomix was trained entirely on synthetic data, it eliminates data leakage risks in our experiments. \textbf{$f_{\phi}$ is frozen during training and is not finetuned} and we empirically verify its stability to domain shifts in Appendix~\ref{app:representation_analysis}.
+We train with a Dice and cross-entropy loss with all other training details in Appendix~\ref{app:implementation}.